ltrybuch/lib-themisui/themis_components/thDatePicker/readme.md

 The date format can be set through a `format` parameter.
 The default format is 'YYYY-MM-DD', but two other expected formats can be set: 'MM/DD/YYYY' and 'DD/MM/YYYY'.

 If the input field is blank, it will display a placeholder message based on the current date format.
-(E.g., "yyyy-mm-dd")
+(E.g., "YYYY-MM-DD")

 ## Usage